 - “Jamie’s Italian” restaurant (capacity 132 seats) serves simple but tasty Italian food.
 This is a trattoria-type specialty restaurant (at surcharge per person) by the UK’s celebrity chef Jamie Oliver.
 The restaurant has indoor and outdoor seating (on The Via, for alfresco dining).
 Jamie’s Italian is open for Lunch (12 – 1:30 pm) and Dinner (6 – 9:30 pm).
 The decor features simple furniture and large TVs on the walls (also showing how the namesake chef cooks his food).
 Waiters are dressed in white shirts and jeans.
 Jamie’s menu offers traditional Italian cuisine dishes – spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigana, garlic bread.
 Hand-made pasta is prepared here each day.
 The menu also has 2 wooden “antipasti planks” – with either cured meats and cheeses, or seasonal chargrilled vegetables.
 There are also seafood dishes, burgers and terrific desserts.
 On request, guests can enjoy the old-fashion “View Finder” (usually given to kids dining here) to see their food in 3D pics.

 - Bionic Bar (powered by Makr Shakr “robot bar”) is the world’s first ever bar run by robots working as both mixologists and bartenders.
-There are 2 robotic arms that prepare and serve cocktails (all bottles hanging from the ceiling).
+There are 2 robotic arms that prepare and serve cocktails (all bottles hanging from the ceiling) making 2 drinks per minute.
+Cocktails are delivered in plastic cups via 4 conveyor belts.
 Orders are made via tablets.
+The menu offers classic and signature cocktails, plus the option for made-to-order concoctions.
+A TV display shows the ordered drinks, their ingredients and wait times.
+You can individually name your order.
+The name appears on the TV screen so you can track when the robot works on it.
+Just like at any of the ship bars, payments here are made via SeaPass (boarding cards) or RFID bracelets.
 Drinks can be ordered only by passengers 21+ years old.
-Just like at any of the onboard bars, payments here are made via SeaPass (boarding cards) or RFID bracelets.
-A TV display shows the ordered drinks, their ingredients and wait times.
 The “robot bar” is not a bar per se – it’s a walkway running along the Esplanade.